openshift-pipelines/pipeline-service/gitops/README.md

   - Pipelines as Code that needs to be installed and set up does not necessarily have to be on the workload cluster being used for Pipeline Service.
 It could be on any cluster as long as we have the URL set up and available.
   - If you already have an existing Pipelines as Code setup, then you could skip this step and just make sure that PaC is able to talk to the repo created in step 1.

-There are a couple of steps that need to be done to use PAC in Pipelines-service.
+There are a couple of steps that need to be done to use PAC in Pipeline Service.
 a.
 Install Pipelines as Code on the OpenShift Cluster.
 - Following the instructions from [here](https://pipelinesascode.com/docs/install/installation/) for an OpenShift cluster:
   ```